DanielGausi/AudioWerkzeugeBibliothek/README.md

 *Note*: The sample projects do not use the TNTControls (like TTNTEdit instead of TEdit).
 Be careful there with older Delphis. ;-)

 Newer Delphi versions (2009 and later) have built-in Unicode support, and therefore the use of these TNTUnicodeControls is not needed.
 In addition, the definition of the type `UnicodeString` is not needed there.
-This is the reason for this compiler switch, which can be found in some of the files as well.
+This is the reason for this compiler switch:
 ```
 {$IFNDEF UNICODE}
 	UnicodeString = WideString;